rmldj/hcp-utils/docs/index.md

 * the *Yeo et.al.* 7- and 17-region (cortical) functional networks - `hcp.yeo7` and `hcp.yeo17`
 * the standard CIFTI partition into the main subcortical regions - `hcp.standard`

 For references and details see below or the [github page](https://github.com/rmldj/hcp-utils).
+These parcellations were extracted from the relevant `.dlabel.nii` files by the scripts in the `prepare/` folder of the package repository.
 Please cite the relevant papers if you make use of these parcellations.
-These parcellations were extracted from the relevant `.dlabel.nii` files by the scripts in the `prepare/` folder of the package repository.

-All the labels and the corresponding numerical ids for these parcellations are shown on the [parcellation labels](./parcellation_labels.html) page.
+All the labels and the corresponding numerical ids for these parcellations are displayed on the [parcellation labels](./parcellation_labels.html) page.

 The data for a parcellation contained e.g. in `hcp.mmp` has the following fields:
 * `parcellation.ids` - numerical ids of the parcels.
 0 means unassigned.
 * `parcellation.nontrivial_ids` - same but with the unassigned one omitted.
-* `parcellation.labels` - a dictionary which maps numerical id to the name of the region
+* `parcellation.labels` - a dictionary which maps the numerical id to the name of the region
 * `parcellation.map_all` - an integer array of size 91282, giving the id of each grayordinate
-* `parcellation.rgba` - a dictionary which maps numerical id to the rgba color (extracted from the source files)
+* `parcellation.rgba` - a dictionary which maps the numerical id to the rgba color (extracted from the source files)

-One can view a cortical parcellation on the 3D surface plot:
+One can view a cortical parcellation on the 3D surface plot using the following function

 ```
 hcp.view_parcellation(mesh_sub.inflated, hcp.yeo7)